-While there are a couple stipulations that can be frustrating, overall the Old Navy return policy has been relatively fair toward me as a shopper — though their return window did shorten in 2022 to just 30 days.
+While there are a couple of stipulations that can be frustrating, overall the Old Navy return policy has been relatively fair toward me as a shopper — though their return window did shorten in 2022 to just 30 days.
 Today, I’ll show you everything you need to know to help the return process go smoothly.

-1. The Old Navy return policy gives you 45 days for returns.
+1. The Old Navy return policy now gives you only 30 days for returns.

-Whether you’re shopping online or in a physical store, you have 45 days to return your items.
+Whether you’re shopping online or in a physical store, you have 30 days to return your items.
 If it’s an online purchase, the clock starts ticking on the 30-day return window on the day the item is shipped.

 2. Old Navy may accept returns after 30 days for store credit.

-After the 45 days are up, you can still try to return your item for store credit, but that’s totally up to the associate or manager.
-So, you could potentially be out of luck depending on who’s helping you.
+After the 30 days are up, you can still try to return your item for store credit, but that’s totally up to the associate or manager.
+So you could potentially be out of luck depending on who’s helping you.

-You’ll stand a greater chance of successfully returning your item for store credit if you have your receipt, tags, and the item is still in stock at Old Navy after the 45-day return window closes.
-If all of those things check off, you’ll likely get store credit – at the item’s current selling price.
+You’ll stand a greater chance of successfully returning your item for store credit if you have your receipt and tags and the item is still in stock at Old Navy after the 30-day return window closes.
+If all of those things check off, you’ll likely get store credit — at the item’s current selling price.

 For example, I bought a dress for $17.99, and when I went to return it two months later — with its tags and my original receipt — I ended up getting $14.99 back in store credit because it was on sale for $3 less.

-TIP: If the item is an exclusive online item, you can’t return it in store past the 45-day mark.
+TIP: If the item is an exclusive online item, you can’t return it in store past the 30-day mark.
 You’ll have to contact Customer Service and speak to them.

 3. You can make an Old Navy return without a receipt.